-MySQL catalog search engine will be removed in Magento 2.4.0.
+MySQL catalog search engine will be removed in Adobe Commerce 2.4.0.
 You must have Elasticsearch host setup and configured prior to installing version 2.4.0.
 Refer to Install and configure Elasticsearch.

 Please note that service upgrades cannot be pushed to the production environment without 48 business hours' notice to our infrastructure team.
 This is required as we need to ensure that we have an infrastructure support engineer available to update your configuration within a desired timeframe with minimal downtime to your production environment.
 So 48 hours prior to when your changes need to be on production submit a support ticket detailing your required service upgrade and stating the time when you want the upgrade process to start.

-This article discusses a fix for problems during deployment after upgrading to Magento Commerce Cloud versions 2.3.1+, if you are on Elasticsearch versions 2.x and 5.x.
+This article discusses a fix for problems during deployment after upgrading to Adobe Commerce on cloud infrastructure versions 2.3.1+, if you are on Elasticsearch versions 2.x and 5.x.